thanhntphys/udacity-capstone-project/README.md

 3. Check to see if the app is up and live

-I've access the app through both the LoadBalancer DNS and my custom DNS and confirm that both working as expected.
+I've access the app through both the LoadBalancer DNS.

 ![POC](screenshots/pictureuda5.png)